base

 self.fields[name].widget.attrs.update({"class": "pure-input-1"})

-parameter is set to true so the label and the field will be
+The aligned parameter is set to true so the label and the field will be

 displayed on the same line and any help text will be displayed below the

 field.
-Your template should include both the pure-min.0.6.0.css
+Your template should include both the pure-min.0.6.0.css and

-stylesheets.
-The inline_checkbox
+base.css stylesheets.
+The inline_checkbox parameter is explained

 above see Checkbox